Sewage Regulations - EN 12566-3 - EPP2

 European Standard EN 12566-3 "Small wastewater treatment systems for up to 50 PE"

 Sewage Treatment Plant manufacturers now have to send their units to the Continent to be tested and certified for both tank and process performance over a period of 38 weeks.
 They come away with the EN 12566-3 2005+A1 2009 Certificate, which also allows them to be CE marked.
 CE marking for all construction products became mandatory on 1st July 2013.
 Without an EN Certificate, no sewage treatment plant or septic tank conversion unit can be CE marked and is illegal for sale in the UK, though some rogue manufacturers are still selling them to the unwary public.
-It also cannot be accepted by the Environment Agency for an Exemption from a Discharge Permit under the new EPP2 rules
+It also cannot be accepted by the Environment Agency under the new gEneral Binding Rules.

-The old British Standard was the BS 6297 1983, but this is now superceded for package underground plants.
+The old British Standard was the BS 6297 1983, but this is now superseded for package underground plants.
 The BBA Certificate also no longer applies.

 Confusion Surrounding the EN 12566 Standard